Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/entraid.md

 When you are configuring your import in the **Data Source** tab, there are two essential import options you need to be aware of: *group memberships* and *role assignments*.

-A user can be been assigned a membership to an organizational group.
-An organizational group in Hornbill can be a *Department*, *Company*, or a *Team*.
+A user can be assigned a membership to an organizational group.
+An organizational group in Hornbill can be a *Department*, *Company*, or *Team*.
 The user's membership to a group can be set as *Member*, *Team Leader*, or *Manager*.

 #### Profile Picture